This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed

-When the injuries are minor, the affected areas can heal naturally with time and with mild physical therapy.
+When the injuries are minor, the affected areas can heal naturally with time and physical therapy.
 It is only when a child has more severe damage, such as tearing of the nerves, that the prognosis is not as favorable.

 Treatment for Erb’s palsy can help improve the prognosis for a child with the condition.
 Although most will recover fully from mild nerve damage, treatment with physical therapy gives every child with Erb’s palsy a chance at a better outcome.

 For those with mild impairment, physical therapy can speed the natural healing process and give a child better sensation and movement in the arm even sooner.
-Physical therapy usually involves simple and gentle exercises, movement of the arm, range of motion exercises, stretching, stimulation, and massage.
+Physical therapy usually involves simple and gentle exercises, movement of the arm, range of motion, stretching, stimulation, and massage.

 For an infant with more serious damage to the nerves, however, treatment may involve surgery.
 The decision for surgery usually comes after therapy and time fail to bring about adequate healing.

 Lasting Effects of Erb’s Palsy

 In the majority of cases of Erb’s palsy in infants, there is no lasting damage.
 You may not ever be able to tell that an adult had Erb’s palsy as a baby.
-Most of these infants end up with full use of the affected arm, no paralysis, and no permanent loss of sensation.
+Most infants end up with full use of the affected arm, no paralysis, and no permanent loss of sensation.